binouze/SignInWithAppleOrGoogle/README.md

     - paste the following url: `"https://github.com/binouze/SignInWithAppleOrGoogle.git"`

-## How to use
+## Android Configuration:

-Go to **LagoonPlugins > SignInWithAppleOrGoogle Settings** and enter the required settings.
+### Apple SignIn:

-**Android Configuration:**
+#### 1. Redirect Page

-Apple Connect:
+Apple send connection data to an URL ("Apple Connect Redirect URL" in the settings) as POST variables, This page must redirect to the app and send all the params as GET variables.

-Apple send connection data to an URL, "Apple Connect Redirect URL" in the settings, Here is an exemple of this page in php:
+Here is an example of this page in php:

 ```php
 // get the POST datas and sent it back to the app in GET variables